Last updated: 7th January 2022

 The captain turned off the engines so everyone could hear the glacier talking, the sounds are incredibly loud, the power in the lumps of ice falling off mean you don’t want to be too close.
 We bought some beers sat on the deck watching in awe.

 The calvings were quite frequent about every 5 minutes..
 The sound as the calvings happening is just like thunder, really loud, then after a few seconds you see the chunks of ice plunge into the water.
 The sound is actually the release of air as it breaks from the glacier.
-A truly magical sight we will never forget.
+A sight we will never forget.

 For those who can afford it, you can stay in this remote location right opposite the glacier in the eco-camp called Glacier Lodge Eqi.
 Glaciers are amazing sights, we thought back to the week before on our stopover in Iceland when we experienced walking on the Svínafellsjökull Glacier.

-Finally on our long journey back to Ilulissat we spent our time on the boat’s top deck looking for whales.
+Finally on our long journey back to Ilulissat we spent our time on the boat’s top deck looking for humpback whales.
 Perfect conditions for whale watching but sadly we didn’t see one. 🙁 However we did see a few seals playing around in the water 🙂

 Getting home proved interesting, because of strong winds, they could not take everyone’s cases on the small 18 seater plane.
 After some slight chaos at Ilulissat Airport, as no one could tell us whose cases had been boarded, so all the passengers on our flight were taken air-side and asked to identify if their bag was not on-board, so we could tell ground staff in Iceland when we land.
 Everyone was unpacking their cases to take out essentials they needed.
 Luckily for Phil his case was on-board, but Garth’s was scheduled to take a later flight! boo!
 Fortunately it did arrive back in the UK a week later.

 Phil and Garth’s Top 5 Ilulissat Tips